Thinkwise/docs/docs/platform_overview.md

 ![](assets/overview/test_case_analysis.jpg)
 *Analysis of the test results*

-With test tooling, a test only needs to be specified once and can thereafter be executed automatically.
+With the integrated test tooling, a test only needs to be specified once and can thereafter be executed automatically.
 This guarantees that existing functionality continues to work after any additions and modifications.

-Naturally, these additions and modifications need to be included in the test cases.

 ### Support

 Along with the development tools, Thinkwise also offers tools to analyze the model and convert it to an actual application.
-These tools can be found under the menus *System Administration*, *Deployment* and *Management*”.
+These tools can be found under the *Projects*, *Deployment* and *Analysis* menus.

 #### Version control